Syntax-hue/node-microservice-architecture/README.md

 > In this video we talk about Bob Martin's Clean Architecture model and I will show you how we can apply it to a Microservice built in node.js with MongoDB and Express JS - @arcdev1

+## This project is a fork of this (repository)[https://github.com/dev-mastery/comments-api].
+Check the video above for details.

 ## Features
 * XSS Protection (via [sanitize-html](https://www.npmjs.com/package/sanitize-html))
 * Flags Spam (via [Akismet](https://akismet.com/))